juanfonsecaLS1/TT_-Scottish_Household_Survey/README.md

 ## Annualisation factors calculation

-### Bike baseline

-In order to estimate the trip frequency by purpose, the stage tables from the survey are used.
-The following code loads the data into the environment.
+In order to estimate the trip frequency by purpose, .
+The following code loads the data into the environment which contains the stage tables from the survey.

 ``` r
 SPSS_files_stage = list.files(pattern = "stage.*\\.sav$",